 World Vision Fellows are paid positions dedicated to promoting awareness, as well as generating interest and engagement in the kinds of issues being addressed by World Vision and similar organizations, namely the fight to reduce hunger, poverty and injustice around the globe as a part of a commitment to Christ and his gospel.
-World Vision Fellows are mentored and overseen by a member of the Gordon-Conwell faculty.
+World Vision Fellows are mentored and overseen by the Assistant Director of Student Life/International Advisor at Gordon-Conwell.
 These fellowships are awarded to students through an application process each March.
-Application information may be obtained through the J. Christy Wilson Jr. Center for World Missions.
+Application information may be found using the link at the bottom of this page.
 There are normally two scholarships available each school year.

 The World Vision Fellows Program is named in appreciation of grants provided by World Vision to Gordon-Conwell Theological Seminary for the purpose of advancing awareness, knowledge and engagement in the kinds of issues World Vision address through their work.
 As a Christian humanitarian nonprofit, their vision and mission is to build a better world for children by tackling the causes of global injustice as a reflection of and a commitment to the gospel of Jesus Christ.
 The program exists for students who are called to ministry in the local church and who are committed to promoting greater Christian involvement in the problems of global hunger and poverty, providing them with the opportunity to demonstrate and develop advocacy skills and to contribute to the shaping of Christian community at Gordon-Conwell and beyond in ways that reflect a holistic understanding of the gospel of Christ.
 The following policies and procedures apply to the program: